Montalcino Tuscany

 steep, cobbled street in Montalcino, Tuscany

-The main part of the town around the piazza posed little to no issues to any sort of walkers however, you may want to avoid bringing a stroller if you are coming to Montalcino with kids and cobbles and steps are frequent.
+However, you may want to avoid bringing a stroller if you are coming to Montalcino with kids and cobbles and steps are frequent.

-We visited Montalcino with our kids and they liked it however, we couldn’t find a good playground for them so while we do recommend visiting, this wouldn’t be our first choice as a base to visit Tuscany with kids.
+However, we couldn’t find a good playground for them.
+So, while we do recommend visiting, this wouldn’t be our first choice as a base to visit Tuscany with kids.

 Best day tours to Montalcino

-Several nice day trips are available in the area of Montalcino. here are some to consider
+Several nice day trips are available in the area of Montalcino.
+Here are some to consider

 Brunello di Montalcino wine tasting and lunch in Tuscan castle